fnelson4314/Coding-Language-Notes/CodingLanguages/django.md

 - **python manage.py makemigrations**
   - Looks at our current models and determines what changes we need to make to the database in order to match our model columns
 - **python manage.py migrate**
-  - Runs the SQL and our model to create a table
+  - Initializes our table and database

 ### Getting Started